Connect with us

 on

+I believe that cliché slashers and creature features that retread the same beats are fun.
+Cliché demon movies that do the same are not.
 Every Friday the 13th movie or Nightmare on Elm Street entry has a horde of imitators with varying levels of quality, the latter of which are especially entertaining and deserve an article all their own.
 But they’re forced to stand out, forced to make themselves special through their story or their directing or their creature design.
 Demon movies, often, aren’t backed into that corner and forced to fight.
 They’re the easiest for big studios to pump out with copy-paste plots ad infinitum, they take no risks, and they’re taken more seriously by both studios and audiences despite being infinitely more underwhelming, and usually sillier.
+Would you like to hazard a guess whether The Boogeyman cares to break that streak?

 The Boogeyman follows older sister Sadie and younger sister Sawyer, whose therapist father Will is one day confronted by a would-be patient named Lester, claiming his children were killed one by one by a malevolent entity that can mimic voices and lurked in shadows.
 Disbelieved by everyone, Will is driven to commit suicide in the family’s home.
 The entity then moves on to terrorize Sadie and Sawyer, beginning to brutalize the two as he grows nearer and nearer to taking them.